skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

 Here, `vfname` and `virt_fns` are parameters passed to this function.
 In the case of functions like this one, where the parameters have to be freed in the cleanup section, a different approach is used.
 Dummy variables are added, one for each such parameter, they replace all occurrences of the said parameters in the function code.

-In the end, when the function follows the "success" path, the values in those dummy variables will be moved to their corresponding parameters.
+At the end, when the function follows the "success" path, the values in those dummy variables will be moved to their corresponding parameters.
 Those dummy variables will then be NULL and thus their values (now in the parameters) are safe from `virFree`.

 Since the whole cleanup section can be discarded, all goto jumps can be replaced by return statements.
 In this case, when the function takes the "cleanup" path, the parameters will be untouched, and the values in those dummy variables will be freed automatically, which is what we desire.